Acupuncture effective on many points

 Preparation for autumn

-After all those beautiful weeks of shorts, bare arms, and outdoor living, we are now getting the first taste of autumn with rain and wind.
-In the early morning, you can also use a jacket again.
+After all those beautiful weeks of shorts, bare arms, and outdoor living, we are now, with rain and wind, getting the first taste of autumn.
+Early in the morning, you can also start using a jacket again.
 So it's time to adjust our food from light and fresh to warming and more nourishing.
-This will give your immune system a boost.
+This way, you give your immune system a boost.

 Gardeners among us see it happening: the pumpkins are getting bigger and ripening in the late summer sun.
-They can go in the pan with skin and all, forming a great base for a nutritious soup.
+They can be cooked with skin on and form a great base for a nutritious soup.
 Those who don't grow their own are best off buying an unsprayed orange pumpkin or butternut squash.
 Not a fan of chopping a pumpkin small?
-Buy ready-made cubes, easy!
+Buy pre-cut cubes, easy!
 Not in the mood for pumpkin soup?
 Chicken soup or pea soup has the same warming effect.
-Also ready-made soups, but be careful: many soups are way too salty.
+Also pre-made soups, but be careful: many soups are way too salty.

 Pumpkin Soup

-Chop a pumpkin into pieces, remove and cut or scrape out the seeds, and dice the flesh.
-Add diced winter carrot and cook it together with a squeezed orange in a pan with plenty of water.
+Chop a pumpkin into pieces, remove the seeds, and cut the flesh into cubes.
+Add cubes of winter carrot and cook together with a squeezed orange in a pan with plenty of water.
 Season with salt, pepper, and garlic.
 Once the vegetables are soft, puree the mixture with a hand blender or blender.
 Serve with parsley.
 As an extra touch, you can add smoked salmon or soft goat cheese at the table.
-And experiment with warm spices like turmeric or a curry blend.
-If your soup becomes too spicy, a splash of (vegan) cream works wonders.
+And try experimenting with warm spices like turmeric or a curry blend.
+If your soup becomes too spicy, a dash of (vegan) cream works wonders.

 Need help?

-Need more help to get or maintain your resistance?
-Go to an NVA acupuncturist near you.
-He/she will be happy to help you!
+Need more help to boost or maintain your resistance?
+Visit a Knowledge Centre acupuncturist near you.
+They will be happy to assist you!